How to Cite a TED Talk in MLA

 Structure | (Surname Timestamp) |

-Speaker Surname (Brown), followed by the timestamp in parenthesis indicating the precise moment in the TED Talk where the referenced content is located.
+Speaker Last Name (Brown), followed by the timestamp in parenthesis indicating the specific location in the TED Talk where the material being referenced is located.

 CITING A TED TALK FROM YOUTUBE

-When a TED Talk is viewed on YouTube, the citation format changes slightly to include the name of the YouTube uploader.
-If the uploader is TED or TEDx Talks, the upload details must also be included.
-The name of the uploader, which is typically “TED” or “TEDx Talks,” follows the title and is noted as “uploaded by.”
-The date listed should be the upload date rather than the date of the original TED event.
+If a TED Talk is cited as being viewed on YouTube, the citation structure varies slightly to include the YouTube uploader’s name.
+If the uploader is TED or TEDx Talks, then the upload details must also be included.
+The uploader’s name, usually “TED” or “TEDx Talks,” appears following the title and is signaled by “uploaded by.”
+The date included must be the upload date rather than the original TED event date.

 TED TALK FROM YOUTUBE CITATION EXAMPLE